ariel-m-s/martinezs.dev/src/README.md

 ## About Me

 Experienced software engineer with strong professional IT background.
 Demonstrated history of working in financial services and research industries.
-Interested in biomedical engineering and machine learning.
+Interested in machine learning.

 ## News